VMware Tanzu Greenplum Connector for Apache Spark 2.x Release Notes

-Greenplum-Spark Connector 2.1.0 includes new and changed features and bug fixes.
+VMware Tanzu Greenplum Connector for Apache Spark 2.1.0 includes new and changed features and bug fixes.

-Pivotal Greenplum-Spark Connector 2.1.0 includes this new and changed feature:
+Greenplum Connector for Apache Spark 2.1.0 includes this new and changed feature:

 - Greenplum Database external temporary tables are created and reside in their own schema; the Greenplum user reading the data is no longer required to have